British Rail Class 104: East Lancs Railway

 The East Lancs Railway is now the main location for Class 104 preservation, with a number of vehicles based there.
 The line is geographically appropriate to the Class, being close to Manchester, and lines that the Class 104's served for most of their lives.
 During their time at the Churnet Valley Railway a small restoration team returned a 2-car set to service between 1997 & 2004.
 Between 2005 & 2010 attention turned to the rebuild of unique Trailer Composite Lavatory (TCL) M59137 to strengthen the 2-car set to 3 cars, however limited resources put the restoration on hold.
 Driving Trailer Composite Lavatory (DTCL) ADB977554 was also cosmetically restored into BR Blue livery in 2008 and performed demonstration sandite trains that year with Class 37 Diesel 37075.

-Llangollen Railway
+Great Central Railway

-The Llangollen Railway received three vehicles in 1994 on a long-term loan basis.
-A 2-car set (M50454/M50528) was quickly returned to service in 1994 and has operated in service every season bar one since.
-The railway also have a "spare" power car (M50447) which was used as a mess-coach and workshop between 1994 & 2011 before being selected itself for a restoration to operating condition, which is currently ongoing.
+In early 2026, the Great Central Railway took delivery of the 2-car set M50454/M50528, which had formally been located at the Llangollen Railway.
+Like at Llangollen, this was on a long term hire basis.
+The unit had been at Llangollen since 1994, and had been regularly in service, however the need for bodywork repairs saw the unit withdrawn in late 2025.
+The Llangollen group did not feel they had the resources to carry out the repairs necessary, and so the lease was terminated and the set moved to the Great Central.